YU1ut/MixMatch-pytorch/README.md

    Revised the dataset part to allow customized dataset for training.

-   Revised the original MixMatch loss function by considering the potential class imbalance issue in the labeled data.
+   Revised the original MixMatch loss function by considering the potential class imbalance issue in the training data.

 2. train_TL.py